Over the last decade, seven-seat cars have undergone a significant transformation.

 Best for: Value

-It's perhaps no surprise that the biggest breath of fresh air the seven-seater has seen for a while comes from Dacia.
+It's perhaps no surprise that the biggest breath of fresh air in the seven-seater market for a while has come from Dacia.

 The Dacia Jogger is a fully equipped people mover, but more importantly, it will cost you less than the price of a mainstream supermini - and is the cheapest car on this list.